 Apprenticeship utilization and reporting requirements are incorporated into the general provisions of our construction contracts and are monitored by CPCS.

 An apprentice Utilization Plan, outlining how the requirements will be met, must be submitted at the pre-construction meeting, with revisions submitted by the prime contractor to CPCS as necessary throughout the life of the project.
-Quarterly Workforce Utilization Forms must be submitted quarterly and at the end of the project.
+All apprenticeship hours are automatically counted in LCPtracker.
 CPCS may direct the contractor to resources for hiring apprentices.
 Apprentices who are not currently registered in a state-approved apprenticeship program are not counted toward satisfying this contract requirement.

 Legislation & Rules